dempe/blog/resources/posts/phantom-in-the-light.md

     alt="The Norse god, Heimdallr, lived at a place called Himinbjörg, where the Bifröst, the burning rainbow bridge, meets the realm of the gods.
 Heimdallr has keen senses of sight and hearing and keeps a perpetual watch for Ragnarök.
 This painting depicts Heimdallr sounding his horn at the end of times, Ragnarök." width="100"
     title="Heimdallr"
-    caption="Heimdallr, watchman of the gods, sounds the mighty Gjallarhorn, ending his perpetual watch from Himinbjörg, where the Bifröst meets Asgard, the realm of the gods, and forewarning the world that the end of times, Ragnarök, is finally upon us.
+    caption="Heimdallr, watchman of the gods, sounds the mighty Gjallarhorn, ending his perpetual vigil from Himinbjörg, where the Bifröst meets Asgard, the realm of the gods, and forewarning the world that the end of times, Ragnarök, is finally upon us.
 The Bifröst will soon shatter and the earth flood as Gjallarhorn echoes throughout the nine realms.
-Heimdallr's watch ends not because he fails but because the time for Ragnarök has arrived, and his duty has been fulfilled."/>
+Heimdallr's vigil ends not because he fails but because the time for Ragnarök has arrived, and his duty has been fulfilled."/>

 ## Isaac Newton